sbarbosa115/cantinapp/README.md

 ## Cantinapp

 Cantinapp is an application that allows you and your restaurant publish dishes and allow that your clients make orders through a website.
-The order is queued and in your cook, you can put a monitor to see what orders were make, change their states and to delivery orders to your clients.
+ The order is queued and in your kitchen, you can put a monitor to see what orders were make, change their states and to delivery orders to your clients.

 ## Requirements
 1. PHP 7.1+